-CCDC CAMPUS SAFETY TIPS PURPOSE
+CAMPUS SAFETY TIPS

+PURPOSE

-CCDC values the safety of every member of its community.
-CCDC goes to great lengths to ensure the safety of students, faculty members, staff, and visitors.
+Columbia College values the safety of every member of its community.
+The College makes efforts to ensure the safety of students, faculty members, staff, and visitors.

 However, it is important to acknowledge the role that awareness of one's surroundings can play in keeping members of our community safe.
-The safety tips below are designed to help members of our community avoid potentially dangerous situations.
+Safety tips below are designed to help members of our community avoid potentially dangerous situations.